 Clare graduated in 2018 from Grinnell College, where she studied Classics and Linguistics.
 Her most substantial research in undergrad was on representations of violence against non-Roman women on the Column of Marcus Aurelius.
 Clare is a recent alumna of both Living Latin in Rome (2018) and Living Greek in Greece (2018).

 Eric, Paideia's Chief Development Officer, received his B.A. in Classics from Yale College in 2011, and is now a Fellow of his residential college, Saybrook.
 He joined the Paideia Institute in 2018 after five years as a magazine editor.
-A violinist since age four, he has contributed reviews and articles on classical music to The Wall Street Journal, The Classical Review, and The Hopkins Review.
+A violinist since age four, he has contributed numerous reviews and articles on classical music to The Wall Street Journal, The Classical Review, and The Hopkins Review.

 Henrietta worked as an assistant curator at the Musée d'Art Classique de Mougins in the south of France and in the finance world in the United States.
 She received a BA in Ancient Greek from Swarthmore College and a M.St. in Classical Archaeology from Oxford.
 Her interests include the reception of the Classical world in Renaissance art and representations of Greek drama in vase painting.
 She also collects rare books on the interaction between text and image in ancient art and is a member of the Grolier Club.